maxpietras/Hello-world/CODE-OF-CONDUCT.md

 We decided to go with pythons CoC since that's the languahe our program is written in.
-The CoC
+The python CoC also has a lot of details that we really agree with and they touch on keeping things professional and fear for every kind of person.